xlladdins/xll/docs/Excel4Macros/PUSHBUTTON.PROPERTIES.md

-Dismiss\_logical    is a logical value that determines whether the button dismisses the dialog when pressed, as when the user presses the box\'s OK button.
+Dismiss\_logical    is a logical value that determines whether the button dismisses the dialog when pressed, as when the user presses the box's OK button.
 If TRUE, the button dismisses the dialog box.
 If FALSE, the button does not dismiss the dialog box.

 Help\_logical    is a logical value that determines whether the button is activated when the user presses the F1 key.
 If TRUE, the button is